adexin/spinners-react/README.md

 /* to load animation for a specific spinner */
 @import "~spinners-react/lib/SpinnerCircular.css";

-/* to load animations for all spinner at once */
+/* to load animations for all spinners at once */
 @import "~spinners-react/lib/index.css";
 ```